Updated April 2026

 Myth #1: You Need a 750+ Credit Score to Get a Mortgage

-The reality: FHA loans require a minimum of 580 with 3.5% down.
+The reality: Per FHA/HUD guidelines, FHA loans require a minimum of 580 with 3.5% down.
 Conventional loans start at 620.
 VA loans technically have no minimum score, though most lenders set a floor around 580-620.
+For a full breakdown of how FHA and conventional loans compare, check out that guide.

 Is a higher score better?
 Of course - it gets you lower rates.
 But a 640 score doesn't disqualify you.
 It just means we need to find the right program, and that's exactly what I do.